-About 1 million Americans per year are getting angioplasty these days.
+About 1 million Americans per year (and many millions outside the US) are getting angioplasty these days.
 Stents are inserted into a patient with constricted arteries.
 This practice violates the basic common sense of plumbing.
 If a tube is clogged-you don't go around putting another piece of foreign material in the tube to reinforce it!
 Most of angioplasty is probably very harmful to people who get it.
 The docs do it to make money, that's all.

 The correct treatment is to give blood thinners and anti-cholesterol medicines to decrease chances of cholesterol and clot formation.

 Physically inserting stuff doesn't do anything.
 If no other medication like blood thinner or anti-cholesterol medicine is administered, the artery will clog somewhere else, duh!
 The real treatment, which is not invasive (of administering these drugs) is combined with the very lucrative and harmful treatment of angioplasty, where a foreign object is inserted in the poor man's heart.
 The numbers speak for themselves; if 1 million are getting it a year, and assuming most people who get these are above 50 (a population of about 100 million in the US), about 1% is getting angioplasty per year!
 In 10 years, about 10% of the population is walking around with Johnson and Johnson, Medtronic or Boston Scientific Stents...you can see that this can't be right!